bdog2112/clay-dice/README.md

   - 4 for 4-sided
   - 6 for 6-sided
   - 8 for 8-sided
-- Add logic to un-stack dice when they land on one another
-- Display numeric result of dice roll
 - Enable player to change color of dice
-- Enable toggle of "always on top"
+- Enable toggle of " window always on top"
 - Add ability to save settings
 - Create new and improved textures
+- Improve environment

 STRETCH GOALS:
 - Add sound effects